 World Environment Day is a day we celebrate the achievements we’ve made towards protecting the environment.
 It is the ‘people’s day’ for doing something positive for the environment, galvanizing individual actions into a collective power that generates an exponential positive impact on the planet.

-One year ago, on June 18th 2015, Pope Francis released Laudato Si: On Care for our Common Home.
+On June 18th 2015, Pope Francis released Laudato Si: On Care for our Common Home.

 Laudato Si’ Week is a major international celebration being led by the Global Catholic Climate Movement and supported by Catholic Earthcare Australia to bring Laudato Si’ to life.